opensearch-project/documentation-website/_search-plugins/neural-sparse-search.md

 When selecting a model, choose one of the following options:

 - Use a sparse encoding model at both ingestion time and search time (high performance, relatively high latency).
 - Use a sparse encoding model at ingestion time and a tokenizer at search time (relatively low performance, low latency).
-The tokenizers doesn't conduct model inference, but for consist experience we still deploy and invoke them via ml-commons model APIs.
+The tokenizers doesn't conduct model inference, but for consistent experience we still deploy and invoke them via ml-commons model APIs.

 **PREREQUISITE**<br>
 Before using neural sparse search, make sure to set up a [pretrained sparse embedding model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/#sparse-encoding-models) or your own sparse embedding model.
 For more information, see [Choosing a model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/#choosing-a-model).